sofa-framework/doc/40_Programming_with_SOFA/50_Logger.md

 These messages are removed on end-user application and can be more specific and less well written as the one that targets users.
 A very simple to guide the use of the dmsg_* API is to ask yourself if fixing the message needs to have the sourcode understand the message.

+## How are handled the messages in Sofa Component
+Component have a 'printLog' data field that controls whether or not the msg_info() are emitted on the component side.
+An user that don't want the component to emit info messages have to set the 'printLog' to false.
+There is no equivalent way to prevent warning/error/fatal message to be emitted.
+The reason is that they are important in indicating the state of the sofa component and other componant may use them to validate that the componant is in a valid state.

+The fact that the warning/error and fatal message are always emitted by the component does not means the have to be showed to the user.
+If needed a third party application can implement its own message handler discarding (on demand) instead of printing these messages.

 ## Message and unit-testing
 Messages plays an important role in Sofa as they are the principal way to convey informations on the component state.
 Message are part of the behavior of a component and should be tested accordingly.